 Cabbage (Juan Xi Cai)

-Botanical Name: Brassica oleracea, B. rapa, B. pekinensis, B. chinensis
+Botanical Name: Western – Brassica oleracea.
+Eastern – B. rapa, B. pekinensis, B. chinensis.

-High in fiber, vitamin C and K, and powerful antioxidants, cabbage is a cruciferous vegetable that is being studied for its abilities to improve heart health, protect against radiation, prevent cancer, reduce the risk of diabetes and obesity, as well as reduce inflammation.
+High in fiber, vitamin C and K, and loaded with powerful antioxidants.
+Cabbage is a cruciferous vegetable that is being studied for its abilities to improve heart health, protect against radiation, prevent cancer, reduce the risk of diabetes and obesity, as well as reduce inflammation.
 Low in calories, it can assist weight loss while being an important source of nutrition.
-As sauerkraut and kimchi, fermented cabbage is very high in probiotics that help promote a healthy digestive system.
+When fermented to create sauerkraut and kimchi, cabbage is very high in probiotics that help promote a healthy digestive system.

-How to use Cabbage and take FULL advantage of it's healing powers!
+How to take FULL advantage of Cabbage's healing powers...

 Also Known As: N/A